Berger101/Battleships-Game/README.md

 * Your dependencies must be placed in the `requirements.txt` file
 * Do not edit any of the other files or your code may not deploy properly

+## Constraints

+The deployment terminal is set to 80 columns by 24 rows.
+That means that each line of text needs to be 80 characters or less otherwise it will be wrapped onto a second line.

 ## Testing
 - I tested that this page works in different browsers: Chrome, Firefox, Safari.
 - I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.